tobiasraidl/election_dashboard/README.md

     [ ] (maybe) Selector for num of iterations for layout generation (for faster load time)

 [ ] On node click open account info on sidebar below the graph filter settings
+    [ ] Num images posted by account, Hash shared same imagse as account with different party affiliation: yes/no,

 [ ] On edge click show images that both accounts posted on sidebar or modal (choose)
     [ ] On image click of edge details show image details as in platform view